rodrigoelp/little-stories/Unlikely adventures/20-Chapter-20.md

 Amir looked past Hannah's shoulder, a large gate made of black stone stood in front of them.
 Well, he could say the gate stood there, the hinges were dislodged out of its socket, the gate was in shambles.

-Hannah gaze travelled from Amir to the black gate in front of her - *"The Warrior's gate"* - she added without any other explanation.
+Hannah's gaze travelled from Amir to the black gate in front of her - *"The Warrior's gate"* - she added without any other explanation.
 Her fingers touched the stone, it felt cold and very solid, almost reinforced.
 She continued inspecting the gate, it looked heavy too.
 Its stone was polished to perfection, she could see a dark reflection of herself staring back, sculpted in the middle of it a large shield with a lance crossing a sword.

 *"What could have done this?
 It tore it out of its place!"* - asked Sam.